 When your periodontal health is good, but the excessive force is applied with braces to move teeth, periodontal ligaments get destroyed.

-Also, there is a more rapid breakdown of bones, as excessive force creates more stress to your bones.
+Also, there is a more rapid breakdown of bones, as excessive force creates more stress on your bones.

 Root gets shorter due to resorption or destruction of the root structure.
 Death of pulp may occur. (discussed later).